The rise of crypto diplomacy: Changes in the new world order

-Modi’s extremist and divisive mindset has not only suffocated Muslims in India but has also made life unbearable for Sikhs.
-Today, various minority communities in India are facing an existential threat.
-In stark contrast, Pakistan remains a land where people of all faiths live with dignity, freedom, and equal rights.
+Modi's extremist and divisive mindset has not only made life difficult for Muslims in India, but also for Sikhs.
+Today, various minorities in India face humiliation for being Indians.
+In contrast, Pakistan is a land where people of all religions live with respect and dignity.

-Pakistan has never targeted religious sites, nor has it ever taken action against any religious community.
-Even in times of conflict, Pakistan kept the Kartarpur Corridor open, while India, disrespecting Sikh sentiments, closed it as a form of punishment simply because Sikhs have a connection with Pakistan.
-India’s policy has long been hostile toward Sikhs, and Modi’s politics have only intensified these hostilities.
-In his bid to ruin Sikh-Pakistan relations, Modi even went as far as to stage attacks on his own people.
-But this time, Pakistan’s patience, diplomacy, and strategic wisdom turned the tables.
-Modi’s misguided nationalism is driving India toward a path of irreversible destruction—a fact he himself refuses to acknowledge.
+Pakistan has never targeted religious places or taken any action against any religious community.
+Even during the conflict, Pakistan kept the Kartarpur Corridor open, while India, insulting the sentiments of Sikhs, closed it as punishment, fearing that Sikhs would lose their connection with Pakistan.
+India’s policy has long been against Sikhs, and Modi’s politics have only intensified these animosities.
+In an attempt to damage Pakistan-Sikh relations, Modi has even attacked his own people.
+But this time, Pakistan’s patience, diplomacy and strategy have changed the landscape.
+Modi’s misguided nationalism is leading India towards irreversible destruction – a reality he himself refuses to acknowledge.

 Crypto Diplomacy: Pakistan’s Silent but Disruptive Game-Changer